Love and Duty (1931 film)

-Love and Duty is a 1931 Chinese silent film, directed by Bu Wancang and starring Ruan Lingyu and Jin Yan.
-Long considered lost, it was accidentally rediscovered in Uruguay in the 1990s, and was almost immediately hailed as one of the greatest Chinese silent films.
-Like many such films, it has both Chinese and English intertitles.
+Love and Duty is a 1931 Chinese silent film, directed by Bu Wancang and starring Ruan Lingyu (Lily Yuen) and Jin Yan (Raymond King).
+Though very successful upon initial release in China, the film was then lost for decades before it was rediscovered in Uruguay in the 1990s.
+It is now housed at the Taiwan Film and Audiovisual Institute.

-Ruan Lingyu portrays two different characters in the film: the mother, Yang Nei Fang, and Huang Koon Ying, Nei Fang's daughter.
-For shared scenes, split screen technology is used to make both characters appear.
+The melodrama stars Ruan Lingyu, portraying two different characters in the film: the mother, Yang Nei Fan, and Huang Koon Ying, Nei Fan's daughter.
+For shared scenes, split screen technology is used to make both characters appear on screen at the same time.